Home Blog Website Handover Checklist for Agencies 2026

 • Media backup procedures

-Understanding these optimization configurations prevents accidental performance degradation and informs weekly maintenance routines.
+Understanding these optimization configurations prevents accidental performance degradation and connects to the quiet responsibilities that start after a site goes live.

 V. Content & SEO Infrastructure